Weak Supervision#

 return left, right

-Let’s create an instance of the TTL dataset and print its size.
+We create the dataset and verify its size.

 dataset = TotallyLookLike('.data/Totally-Looks-Like/')